How to gain weight best: Tips for a healthy and effective approach

 • Whole grains: Quinoa, brown rice, oats, and whole wheat pasta are great sources of complex carbohydrates.

 • Proteins: Proteins help with muscle building and recovery.
-Good sources include meat, fish, eggs, legumes, and plant-based protein sources such as tofu and tempeh.
+Good sources are meat, fish, eggs, legumes, and plant-based protein sources like tofu and tempeh.

-• Healthy fats: Avocados, nuts, fatty fish (such as salmon and mackerel), and olive oil provide healthy fats that deliver both calories and essential nutrients.
+• Healthy fats: Avocados, nuts, fatty fish (such as salmon and mackerel), and olive oil provide healthy fats that supply both calories and essential nutrients.

 4. Focus on muscle building through strength training